What is Outbound Sales?

 There has been a ton of hubbub around the subject of inbound sales over the past half-decade or so.
 Especially since the creation of a little company called HubSpot.
 In 2004, a bunch of MIT folks started talking about how to attract the right people to a brand using inbound techniques and BOOM!

 You see, all the talk about inbound methods has made some think that finding a good quality lead and trying to get a hold of them via cold email and cold calling isn’t effective anymore.
 We hope to dispel that half-myth today.

 We can go on and on, back and forth on the subject of cold outreach.
 Is it dead?
 Is it dying?
 Or, is it still a legitimate tactic?

-Some are adamantly against cold email/calls while others still use it daily.
-Successes are on both sides of the inbound sales vs outbound sales debate, which means we will be talking about it for some time to come.
+Some are adamantly against cold email/calls while others still use them daily.
+There are many success stories on both sides of the inbound sales vs outbound sales debate, which means we will be talking about it for some time to come.

 We’ve just scratched the surface.
-The process described above has a lot of moving parts that we’ll also have to define, starting with your sources of leads:
+The outbound sales process we have described above has a lot of moving parts that we’ll also have to define, starting with your sources of leads:

 Leads are generated in a number of ways.

 This is typically where the misconceptions start coming out (but we’ll get to those further down).
 Finding leads to reach out to come in three basic ways.

 This is the least effective method to get leads.
 Purchasing a list of names that meet basic criteria often leads to the lowest response rate (from cold outreach) and a pretty abysmal conversion rate.
 Unfortunately, many believe this is the only way to do “cold calling”.